Generalized Cuckoo Hashing with a Stash, Revisited: Introduction

 \section{Introduction}

 Cuckoo hashing was introduced by Pagh and Rodler~\cite{cuckoo}, and proceeds as follows.
 We wish to allocate a set $S$ of $n$ items into two tables $T_1$, $T_2$ of size $m = (1+\varepsilon)n$ each, where $\varepsilon > 0$ is an arbitrary constant.
-The construction is parametrized by two hash functions $h_1: S \to T_1$ and $h_2: S \to T_2$.
+The construction is parametrized by two uniformly random hash functions $h_1: S \to T_1$ and $h_2: S \to T_2$.
 Each item $x \in S$ may be allocated either to $h_1(x)$, or to $h_2(x)$.
-Pagh and Rodler prove that a valid assignment (where no two items are assigned to the same location) exists with probability $1-\bigo(n^{-1})$ over the randomness of the hash functions.
+Pagh and Rodler prove that a valid Cuckoo assignment (where no two items are assigned to the same location) exists with probability $1-\bigo(n^{-1})$ over the randomness of the hash functions.
+Cuckoo hashing guarantees constant-time lookups: Any item $x$ can be retrieved by visiting two memory locations.
+This makes Cuckoo hashing attractive in real-time systems, where worst-case performance is critical as well as in cryptography, where it serves as a core component for certain oblivious algorithms \cite{obliviousHash}.
+Two variations of the above simple Cuckoo hashing construction have been considered in the literature, which are relevant to our paper.

-In~\cite{kmw}, Kirsch, Mitzenmacher, and Wieder show that when adding a stash of constant size $s$, the probability of failure becomes $\bigo(n^{-s})$, assuming uniformly random hash functions.
-They also consider a generalization of cuckoo hashing introduced by Dietzfelbinger and Weidling~\cite{balanced}, where up to $d$ items can be assigned to the same location in the table.
-In that setting, there is only a single table consisting of $m = (1+\varepsilon)n/d$ buckets, each of size $d$.
-The benefit is that the load factor (\emph{i.e.} the ratio of occupied space in the table after allocating all items) increases to $1/(1+\varepsilon)$, whereas it cannot exceed $1/2$ using standard cuckoo hashing.
-Proposition~4.3 from~\cite{kmw} claims the following.
+\paragraph{Large buckets for improved load factor} Dietzfelbinger and Weidling~\cite{balanced} consider a simple tweak of Cuckoo hashing, where up to $d>1$ items can be assigned to the same location in the table.
+In that setting, there is only a single table $T$ consisting of $m = (1+\varepsilon)n/d$ buckets, each of size $d$.
+With this tweak, the load factor (ratio of occupied space in the table after allocating all items) improves to $1/(1+\varepsilon)$ and therefore can be made arbitrarily close to the optimum 1 (In the basic construction the load factor is bounded by $1/2$.)

-\begin{prop}[\cite{kmw} Proposition 4.3] For any constants $\varepsilon > 0$, $d \geq 1 + \ln(1/\varepsilon)/(1-\ln 2)$, and $s \geq 0$, the probability that there exists no valid assignment for cuckoo hashing with buckets of size $d$ and a stash of size $s$ is $\bigo(n^{(s+1)(1-d)})$. \end{prop} The proof of that proposition uses a statement of the form $j \geq s+1$, where $j$ is the number of vertices in a certain graph.
-If $j$ was the number of edges, the inequality would hold, but with $j$ being the number of vertices, it appears to be incorrect.

-In \Cref{sec:bug}, we build a counter-example showing that the probability of failure must be $\Omega(n^{-d-s})$.
-In \Cref{sec:proof}, we then repair the proof, and show that the probability of failure is $\bigo(n^{-d-s})$ when $d$ and $s$ are constant, matching the counter-example.
-The result holds under the mild conditions $\varepsilon < 1/4$, $s \leq m/(10e^4)$.
-We also provide a bound for variable $d$ and $s$, which is of interest for cryptographic applications, where $s$ is typically superconstant.